jaokim/inside-java-dumpster/readme.md

   click JettyServer "https://github.com/jaokim/inside-java-dumpster/tree/main/JettyServer"
 ```

+The diagram above gives a context for most of the components involved.
+There is however also the [OutsideDumpster](https://github.com/jaokim/inside-java-dumpster/tree/main/OutsideDumpster) which is included in each of the server components.
+This holds classes specific for the sandbox, and is used to aid in creating buggy behavior and disable/enable it in "production".

 # An example test-run
 Preferable you'd want a remote machine to run the server JVM on, but it works with an all local setup.
 * You need atleast JDK17.